In addition to the funeral itselfwhatever form it takesa number of associated

-- About all of the services it offers and that you are free to select only
+About all services it offers and that you are free to select only those

-the items you desire.
+you desire.
 If legal or other requirements mean you must buy any items

-you did not specifically ask for, these must be explained on
+you did not specifically request, this must be explained in a written statement

 may be necessary, however, if you select certain funeral arrangements,

 such as a funeral with viewing.
 If you do not want embalming, you usually

 have the right to choose an arrangement that does not require you to pay